Japan Inc tightens wage purse strings as coronavirus clouds gather

 The growing army of low-paid workers has led unions to prioritise addressing the income gap between permanent employees and others, rather than broad uniform pay raises.

-(Reporting by Tetsushi Kajimoto; Additional reporting by Naomi Tajitsu; Editing by Kenneth Maxwell)
+(Reporting by Tetsushi Kajimoto; Additional reporting by Aaron Sheldrick; Editing by Kenneth Maxwell and Kim Coghill)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.